Nancy Wu: Career

-In 1999, Nancy Wu participated in TVB's 18th Annual New Talent Singing Awards competition and finished in the fourth place.
+In 1999, Wu participated in TVB's 18th Annual New Talent Singing Awards competition and finished in fourth place.

 In 2001, she entered TVB's 3rd Annual Cover Girl Competition and won the Most Photogenic Award, the Most Fit Award, the Most Attractive Award, and the Overall Winner Award.
 Following that, she enrolled in the 18th TVB Acting Class and entered the entertainment industry.